2002 Davao City Evergreen Hotel explosion: Evergreen Hotel explosion

 On December 14, 2001, Meiring checked into Room 305 at the Evergreen Hotel in the Poblacion District of downtown Davao City.
 Meiring was observed to carry two padlocked metal boxes up to his room, and he warned hotel staff not to touch them or to use any chemicals while cleaning his room.
 On May 16, 2002, an explosion occurred inside Meiring's hotel room, causing extensive injuries to his lower legs.
 Meiring told first responders that a man had thrown a grenade into his room.
 Although the origin of the blast was initially suspected to have been due to an accidental detonation of dynamite, authorities subsequently determined that an improvised explosive device using a primary explosive charge consisting of ammonium nitrate was the most likely cause.
 Meiring was thereafter rushed to the Davao Doctors Hospital after he sustained third-degree burns, and had his left leg amputated due to his injuries.

 On May 19, 2002, agents from the US Federal Bureau of Investigation (FBI) reportedly forcibly removed Meiring from Davao Doctors Hospital and then flew him to Manila on a Learjet chartered from Subic Air, allegedly arranged by the US Embassy in Manila.
-By May 22, he was confined at the Makati Medical Center.
-Meiring's insurance did not cover the American's bills at the Davao Medical Center, and Makati Medical Center was one of only two hospitals accredited by Miering's medical insurance, which is the reported reason for his transfer.
+Davao City police chief Conrado Laza would later comment that they were powerless to prevent his removal, as since no criminal charges had yet been filed there was no legal basis to hold him.
+By May 22, Meiring was confined at the Makati Medical Center.
+Meiring's insurance did not cover the American's bills at the Davao Medical Center, and Makati Medical Center was one of only two hospitals accredited by Miering's medical insurance, which was the reported reason for his transfer.
 Around the same time, authorities in Davao City filed criminal charges of illegal possession of explosives and reckless damage to property against Meiring, issuing a warrant for his arrest and an immigration hold departure order to prevent him from leaving the country.
 The Evergreen Hotel also filed a PHP 2 million civil against Meiring to pay for the repair of his hotel room.
 On May 28, it was reported that Meiring was on life-support at Makati Medical Center, which would prevent him returning to Davao City in the immediate future.Meiring was eventually transported to America and checked into the Arrowhead Medical Research Center in Colton, California, to undergo treatment for severe burns.